Darmstadt, Germany Merck hosts the Annual Clinical Trials Symposium and East® Training Day

 This year in Frankfurt, PhUSE EU Connect is again Europe's largest congregation of biopharma statistical programmers.
 2018 meeting themes include how our work can improve through insights into machine learning solutions, insight-enabling visualisations and interactive displays.
 Visit booth #6 to learn Cytel's own 2018 agenda contributions.

 Cytel is again a supporting sponsor of the Outsourcing Clinical Trials conference in Boston.
 Join us there for a conversation towards developing the practical strategies to help your company, whether big or small, to improve developmental timelines.

 Since 2011, the East Symposium and User Group Meeting

 We're proud to announce our scientific committee includes Armin Schueler from host Merck KgA, Tobias Muetze of Novartis with Sanofi's Gautier Paux.
 The 2018 programme will be posted soon.

 2018 Clinical Operations in Oncology Trials EU attendees can debate the practical strategies to help their company improve operational efficiencies in conducting oncology clinical research.
 Cytel adaptive trial and data science experts will again contribute.
 Learn about this year's presentation at our booth and how innovative approaches trial designs can increase your trial's chances for success.

-The Scrip Awards categories range from rewarding the broader achievements of companies to innovations in deal-making, advances in R&D and the more personal accomplishments of teams and individuals.
+The 2018 Scrip Awards categories range from rewarding the broader achievements of drug development leaders to innovations in deal-making, advances in R&D and the more personal accomplishments of teams and individuals.